protocol/research-website/content/posts/202103-fosdem/index.md

 *Q: Web3 needs a new kind of infrastructure to work.
 How easy is it to get started and for an org to get the stack working?
 Is there some existing, well-maintained open network?*

 A: Indeed, Web3 needs several different network components to improve on the current Web2.0.
 A key ingredient of building Web3 is the community surrounding it.
-In that sense, the open-source nature of most Web3 projects is key to success.
+In that sense, the open-source nature of most Web3 projects is key to their success.
 Both the IPFS and Filecoin networks in operation today are open-source, community-driven, and permissionless when it comes to new nodes joining the network.
 To get started, check out the tools at https://filecoin.io/build/

 *Q: Presumably the tokens must have some value, or otherwise gaining them wouldn’t be desirable and the system wouldn’t work, right?*